barth-lab/Dimeric_MultiDomain_Biosensor_Builder/README.md

 - argparse
 - re

+You will also need the following python packages that will need to be installed separately:

+- pandas

 The necessary package, biobox[3], performs the majority of needed macromolecular, biophysical and topological functions.
 It can be installed with:

 ```